 Freeze fruits like grapes, berries, and banana slices for a refreshing twist on snacks.
 These treats are also great for soothing teething gums!

 Think of snacks as mini-meals.
 Offer a balanced combination of carbohydrates, protein, and healthy fats.
-For instance, you can offer Little Bellies animal crackers with cheese and sliced cucumbers to create a well-rounded snack.
+For instance, you can offer crackers with cheese and sliced cucumbers to create a well-rounded snack.

 Explore textures: Your little one is a curious explorer!
 Introduce a variety of textures to stimulate their senses.
 This also encourages chewing and helps develop their oral motor skills.
-From crunchy veggie tubes to soft fruit like banana or mango, this is a great way to develop their palate and enrich their snacking experience.
+From crunchy veggie puffs like Little bellies tomato sticks to soft fruit like banana or mango, this is a great way to develop their palate and enrich their snacking experience.

 Tips for Picky Eaters

 Make your little one part of the fun: Involve your child in snack preparation.
-When kids have a hand in making their snacks, they often become more enthusiastic about trying new flavors.
+When kids have a hand in making their snacks, they often become more enthusiastic about trying new flavours.